open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 Default: `false`

 > :warning: **Please note** that the Dynatrace API has a limit of `50` attributes
-> per metric and any metric which exceeds this limit will be dropped.
+> per metric data point and any data point which exceeds this limit will be dropped.

 If you think you might exceed this limit, you should use the [transform processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/transformprocessor)